bestacio89/Franz.Common/sources/Franz.Common.Http.Refit/readme.md

 ```

 * `InterfaceType` (assembly-qualified) is recommended for deterministic resolution.
-* `Policy` is optional â€” if provided, Franz will attach the named policy from the host's policy registry.
+* `Policy` is optional — if provided, Franz will attach the named policy from the host's policy registry.

 ---